GReD-Clermont/NucleusJ/README.md

-# NucleusJ2.0
+# NucleusJ 3.0

-NucleusJ 2.0 is a new release of [NucleusJ](https://github.com/PouletAxel/NucleusJ_), in which image processing is achieved more quickly using a command-line user interface.
+NucleusJ 3.0 is a new release of [NucleusJ](https://github.com/PouletAxel/NucleusJ_), in which image processing is achieved more quickly using a command-line user interface.
 Starting with large collection of 3D nuclei, segmentation can be performed by the previously developed Otsu-modified method or by a new 3D gift-wrapping method, taking better account of nuclear indentations and unmarked nucleoli.

 A discrete geometric method was introduced to improve the surface area calculation, a key parameter when studying nuclear morphology, replacing an imageJ default tool by a new one that includes pixel context information.